- UK Spouse Visa extension requirements

 Genuine relationship requirements

-You can prove that you meet the relationship requirements for a UK Spouse Visa extension by providing photographs of the two of you continuing your relationship in the UK, as well as tickets to events you’ve attended, holidays you’ve had together, and proof of shared finances (like bank statements from shared bank accounts).
+You can prove that you meet the relationship requirements for a UK Spouse Visa extension by providing photographs of the two of you continuing your relationship in the UK, as well as tickets to events you’ve attended, holidays you’ve had together, and proof of shared finances (such as bank statements from shared bank accounts).

 Financial requirements for a Spouse Visa extension